 About the sweetener

 I used honey because I prefer using natural sweeteners.
 I also love the taste that honey adds to these flapjacks!
+If you’re gluten-free, be sure to check out my post on Is Honey Gluten-free?

 What is golden syrup / light treacle?